-Textbook Butler is a service designed to help streamline the beginning of the school year.
-Instead of waiting in line for an hour or clicking around online and hoping your shipments come in on time, we pull and package all of your textbooks according to the preference you choose (new, used, rental) and deliver them to campus for you before classes start.
-Your textbooks are then charged to your student account.
+Slingshot is a service designed to help streamline the beginning of the school year.
+Instead of waiting in line for an hour or clicking around online and hoping your shipments come in on time, we pull and package all of your textbooks according to the preference you choose (new, used, rental) Your textbooks are then charged to your student account.

-In order to make sure every student has every required textbook, your school has decided that the default option for students is opted-in.
+To make sure every student has every required textbook; your school has decided that the default option for students is opted in.
 Any student can opt out or return unneeded books, but we can't guarantee we have books for students who have opted out.

 Textbooks are available for purchase through the university bookstore or online distributors such a half.com and amazon.com.
-To determine texts for courses, go to https://indwes.treeoflifebooks.com/#/landing, then click on buy or rent books in the middle.
+To determine texts for courses, go to https://indwes.slingshotedu.com/#/landing, then click on buy or rent books in the middle.
 Search by term, department, and course to find a list of your required texts.